Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 1: Worn Finger Comparison

+In summary, while~\theDevice{} has comparable performance across all worn fingers for full-hand tracking, it tracks individual fingers differently based on the worn finger.
 The result implies that for a general-purpose hand-pose tracking solution, the worn finger location does not matter: unlike most prior works~\cite{RingReview}, users are free to choose which finger to wear the ring based on their own preferences without performance limitation.
 However, if the application demands higher tracking accuracies on certain fingers (e.g., thumb and index finger for pinch detections), the worn finger location can alter the performance.
+We acknowledge that our sample size of 12 (participants) is small for statistical analysis, but in practice, designers and researchers can pick the worn location based on their needs.